1

 「夫秦,虎狼之國也,有吞天下之心。 秦,天下之仇讎也。 衡人皆欲割諸侯之地以事秦,此所謂養仇而奉讎者也。 夫為人臣,割其主之地以外交彊虎狼之秦,以侵天下,卒有秦患,不顧其禍。 夫外挾彊秦之威以內劫其主,以求割地,大逆不忠,無過此者。 故從親則諸侯割地以事楚,衡合則楚割地以事秦,此兩策者相去遠矣,二者大王何居焉? 故敝邑趙王使臣效愚計,奉明約,在大王詔之。」

 'Qin is a state of tigers and wolves, with the heart to swallow the world.
 Qin is the enemy of the world.
-Balancers all desire to divide the feudal lords' lands to serve Qin—this is what is called nourishing the enemy and serving the foe.
-To be a minister and divide their lord's land to externally ally with the strong tiger-wolf Qin, invading the world, and finally bring Qin calamities without considering the disaster.
+Advocates of horizontal alliance all desire to divide the feudal lords' lands to serve Qin—this is what is called nourishing the enemy and serving the foe.
+When ministers divide their lord's land to make outside alliances with the strong, tiger-wolf state of Qin, attack the realm, and finally bring Qin's calamities upon themselves without considering the disaster, it is intolerable.
 To externally grasp the awe of strong Qin and internally coerce their lord, seeking to divide lands—great rebellion and disloyalty, none is greater than this.
-Therefore if you form an alliance, the feudal lords will divide lands to serve Chu; if you unite in balance, Chu will divide lands to serve Qin.
+Therefore, if you form an alliance, the feudal lords will divide lands to serve Chu; if you unite in balance, Chu will divide lands to serve Qin.
 These two strategies are far apart—which of the two does Your Majesty choose?
-Therefore the King of Zhao from my humble city sends your minister to present my foolish plan and offer this clear covenant.
+Therefore, the King of Zhao has sent me from my humble state to present this foolish plan and offer this clear covenant.
 It awaits Your Majesty's command."

 35